 - You don’t have to feed the muni-meters

-- You don’t have to obey traffic rules unless they are in effect all days and all times
+- You don’t have to obey traffic rules unless they are in effect all days and at all times.

 Can you name the major legal parking holidays?
-Here’s a helpful link.
+Here’s a helpful link to the correct answer.